prestonharberts/bib/Bible/luke1.md

 ## Mary’s Hymn of Praise
 ###### ¶ 46
 And Mary said,
->  “ My soul exalts the Lord,
+> “My soul exalts the Lord,
 ###### 47
->  “ And my spirit has begun to rejoice in God my Savior,
+> “And my spirit has begun to rejoice in God my Savior,
 ###### 48
->  “ Because he has looked upon the humble state of his servant.
+> “Because he has looked upon the humble state of his servant.
->  “ For from now on all generations will call me blessed,
+> “For from now on all generations will call me blessed,
 ###### 49
->  “ Because he who is mighty has done great things for me, and holy is his name;
+> “Because he who is mighty has done great things for me, and holy is his name;
 ###### 50
->  “ From generation to generation he is merciful to those who fear him.
+> “From generation to generation he is merciful to those who fear him.
 ###### 51
->  “ He has demonstrated power with his arm; he has scattered those whose pride wells up from the sheer arrogance of their hearts.
+> “He has demonstrated power with his arm; he has scattered those whose pride wells up from the sheer arrogance of their hearts.
 ###### 52
->  “ He has brought down the mighty from their thrones, and has lifted up those of lowly position;
+> “He has brought down the mighty from their thrones, and has lifted up those of lowly position;
 ###### 53
->  “ He has filled the hungry with good things, and has sent the rich away empty.
+> “He has filled the hungry with good things, and has sent the rich away empty.
 ###### 54
->  “ He has helped his servant Israel, remembering his mercy,
+> “He has helped his servant Israel, remembering his mercy,
 ###### 55
->  “ As he promised to our ancestors, to Abraham and to his descendants forever.”
+> “As he promised to our ancestors, to Abraham and to his descendants forever.”
 ###### ¶ 56
 So Mary stayed with Elizabeth about three months and then returned to her home.
 ## The Birth of John